Tathe/Angular-JS-Blog/README.md

 $rootScope - support three methods namely $broadcast(), $emit() and $on() that facilitate event driven publisher-subscriber model for sending notifications and passing data between the controllers.
 In this article I will discuss how to raise events using $emit() and then how to handle those events using $on().

-Overview of $emit() and $on()
-Before you dig into the examples discussed below it would be worthwhile to take a quick look at the purpose and use of $emit() and $on(). $emit() allow you to raise an event in your AngularJS application.
-It sends an event upwards from the current controller to all of its parent controllers.
-From the syntax point of view a typical call to $emit() will look like this:

-$scope.$emit("MyEvent",data);

-Here, MyEvent is the developer defined name of the event that you wish to raise.
-The optional data parameter can be any type of data that you wish to pass when MyEvent is dispatched by the system.
-For example, if you wish to pass data from one controller to another that data can go as this second parameter. event raised by $emit() can be handled by wiring an event handler using $on() method.
-A typical call to $on() will look like this:

-$scope.$on("MyEvent", function(evt,data){
-  // handler code here });

-Now that you know what $emit() and $on() do let's put them to use in the following examples:
-Event system on $scope and $rootScope, When it comes to communicating between two or more AngularJS controllers there can be two possible arrangements:
-1. Controllers under consideration are nested controllers.
-That means they have parent-child relationship.
-2. Controllers under consideration are sibling controllers.
-That means they are at the same level without any parent-child relationship.
-To see how $emit() and $on() can be used with nested controllers, you will develop a simple application as shown below

-The application consists of ten AngularJS controllers - VehicleCtrl, CarCtrl, BusCtrl, BRTBusCtrl, TrainCtrl, LocalCtrl, MetroCtrl, AirlineCtrl, PlaneCtrl and HelicopterCtrl.
-VehicleCtrl, BusCtrl, and BRTBusCtrl are nested controller inside each other.
-TrainCtrl and LocalCtrl are nested controller inside each other.
-(Vehicle , TrainCtrl, AirLineCtrl), (CarCtrl, BusCtrl) and (PlaneCtrl, HelicopterCtrl) are siblings.
-The HTML markup of the page will look like this:

 <div ng-app="TransportApp">
 	<div ng-controller="VehicleCtrl">
 		<div ng-controller="CarCtrl"></div>